Warren-530/Brugada-Detection/README.md

 - Meta-learning with a soft-voting/stacking style ensemble of classical models
 - Threshold scanning and clinical uncertainty analysis during evaluation

-Deployed artifacts in this folder are already trained and ready for inference.
+Deployed artifacts in the `models/` directory are already trained and ready for inference.

-## 5. Explainability and Clinical Reporting
+## 7. Explainability and Clinical Reporting
 The web report provides:
 - 12-lead ECG visualization with V1 to V3 highlighted windows in relevant cases
 - Decision margin chart showing threshold and borderline-positive zone